 We stood on the parapet at dawn the next day, as we did at every dawn and every sunset.
 The light breeze carrying our freezing breath behind us.
 The rum was being poured out, men stepped into the trench to enjoy it before carrying on the exhausting routine of life in a trench.
 Potter piped up.

 “Would you look at that now, they think it’s Christmas!”
 A red flare had burst over the German lines.
 It was soon joined by more.
 There was a low rumble.
 Silence fell again, and I saw panic as we looked at each other for answers.
 I looked at MacCormack, he was staring straight out at the farm ahead of him.
 Watching.
 Our smiles dropped.
 Something was coming Everyone became alert.

 We could see it in the half light of the dawn, a bank of mist, slightly denser than the surrounding air and with a greenish tint, stretching for a mile either side of us, moving slowly with the breeze.
 We watched in preternatural silence as it reached the edge of the farm, curling around the edges of the ruined buildings, weeping like thick tears through the empty windows.
-Then it enveloped the farm.
+Then it enveloped the farm, erasing it from view.

 It was still early; the men had not yet returned from holding the farm the night before.